mindfulness-at-the-computer/git-info/git-glossary.md

 1. A local clone on a developer's computer
 1. The origin repository in [github](#github), which is your remote [fork](#fork)
-1. The upstream repository in [github](#github), which is the organization's remote repository
+1. The upstream repository in [github](#github), which is the main remote repository